Group of States against Corruption: Topics and provisions subject to mutual evaluation

+In 2025, GRECO will launch its 6th evaluation round, focusing on preventing corruption and promoting integrity in local and regional authorities.

 Practicalities of GRECO evaluations

 At the opening of each Evaluation Round, GRECO adopts questionnaires with guidelines and a provisional time-table for evaluations.
 Members designate a maximum of five evaluators for any given Evaluation Round.
 The profile of evaluators is determined by the thematic scope of each Evaluation Round.
 The principal stages of the evaluation procedure are described in the table below.